chart21/CRGC/README.md

 ### Executables explained

 Default compile flag is -Ofast for faster circuit construction and evaluation.
 If there are any errors consider removing the flag.
 The fastes options is usally to use **--network=compressed** and to enable threads for compression, e.g. **--compress=40**.
 Enabling threads for circuit construction, e.g. **--threads=20** does not always improve performance.
 Default settings are used if a parameter is not set and can be modified in **src/config.h**.
+CRGCs constructed from Bristol circuits can currently only be evaluated locally (--network=off).

 #### generator executable
 ```